 - Business Intelligence and Analytics Strategy: Another standard course, this class teaches students to develop and implement a business analytics strategy that aligns with organizational goals.
 This includes understanding the role of data governance and data ethics and how to manage analytics teams and projects to drive business value and maintain competitive advantage.

-- Data Visualization and Communication: A cornerstone in many curriculums, this course teaches students the art and science of presenting data in visually compelling ways using tools like Tableau and Power BI.
+- Data Visualization and Communication: A cornerstone in many curriculums, this data science course teaches students the art and science of presenting data in visually compelling ways using tools like Tableau and Power BI.
 It covers principles of design, storytelling with data, and techniques for effectively communicating analytical insights to non-technical audiences, which is essential for influencing business decisions.

 - Big Data Technologies in Business: This course introduces students to the ecosystem of big data technologies, including Hadoop and Spark.
 Learners explore how to store, process, and analyze vast amounts of data, enabling businesses to unlock insights from big data sources efficiently.